News and Announcements

 COVID-19 Pandemic Webinar

-Join us on March 26 at 10 AM CST to learn information on COVID-19 and its effect on companies.
+Watch a webinar recorded March 26 to learn information on COVID-19 and its effect on companies.

-We will cover federal regulations and information on what companies can do to help the strain on medical facilities.
-We will provide information on how to direct sick employees, information on prevention techniques, and guidelines on when employees can return to work if they are ill.
+Hear about federal regulations and information on what companies can do to help the strain on medical facilities.
+Information is provided on how to direct sick employees, prevent illness, and when to return to work after an illness.

 Protect Your Employees’ Ears

 Hearing loss is one of the most preventable workplace hazards that can negatively affect a worker’s wellness and a business’s productivity.
 Once an employee’s hearing is damaged, it can’t be recovered.
 Sanford OccMed is here to prevent hearing loss by making sure your workers have the right protection and are using it correctly.
 Learn about hearing conservation programs and the steps you need to take to protect your employees at the worksite and beyond.

 Sanford OccMed onsite evaluations include addressing hazardous toxins, unsafe work practices and dangerous noise exposures as well as providing guidance on how to mitigate these hazards.
 Our recommendations will first seek to eliminate any risks.
 Since that’s not always possible, our team will try to replace the danger, keep workers away from it, change how they work with it or provide them with protection.
 Meet with a Sanford OccMed professional to ensure your worksite is following OSHA regulations and your business is providing a safe workplace for your employees.